Barry Soper: It's costing us $36m to conclude that mines are unpredictable

 And to a more or lesser extent, we're all affected by it even though we may not be aware of it.

-But if you're in an audience and you're listening to the guest speaker you could be forgiven for having a bit of Winston Peters' shuteye, given the amount of health and safety material that they're required to plough through before the nub of the address begins.
+But if you're in an audience and you're listening to the guest speaker you could be forgiven for having a bit of Winston Peters shuteye, given the amount of health and safety material that they're required to plough through before the nub of the address begins.

 And if you've ever wondered, as most of us do, about the high cost of housing, it's the health and safety law that adds significantly to it.